lcmpbll/Arkham-Horror/README.md

 * dotenv-webpack

 ## Description
-_{This is a RPG where players moves through rooms of the house via text commands.
+_This is a RPG where players moves through rooms of the house via text commands.
 In certain rooms there are items to be picked up to advance the story.
-Upon arrival in the last room the player must fight a monster to advance to the final part of the story and win the game.}_
+Upon arrival in the last room the player must fight a monster to advance to the final part of the story and win the game._

 ## Setup/Installation Requirements